Corruption in New Zealand

 Tax evasion and avoidance are also significant issues.
 Tax avoidance, primarily through multinational corporations shifting profits offshore, results in revenue losses, such as $167 million in 2023.
 Conversely, tax evasion, which is illegal, is estimated to cost New Zealand around NZ$1.2 billion annually, though only a small percentage of offenders are prosecuted.
 The national tax debt in 2024 stood at NZ$8.5 billion, with efforts to recover over $4 billion in unpaid taxes by mid-2025.

 Benefit fraud is much smaller in scale, with most cases involving overpayment recovery rather than criminal charges.
 In the 2021/22 period, benefit fraud led to overpayments of around NZ$2.4 million, although the total scale of welfare fraud in New Zealand is believed to be between NZ$10-20 million annually.

 The prevalence of political corruption is unclear, but concerns are growing about the impact of political lobbying and conflicts of interest.
 The lobbying industry is unregulated in New Zealand, allowing former politicians to transition into lobbying roles, potentially influencing policy decisions.
 Examples include lobbying efforts by industries like finance, alcohol and tobacco, which have contributed to weak regulations and public crises, such as the finance company collapses and the leaky homes crisis.

 A related concern is the lack of transparency surrounding political donations, which can grant undue influence to wealthy individuals and corporations.
 Scandals involving the National Party in 2018 and the New Zealand First Foundation in 2019 revealed loopholes in donation laws and raised questions about the integrity of the political process.

 While corruption in New Zealand’s police force remains relatively low, individual officers have been involved in several controversies, including the manipulation of evidence and the use of prison snitches which have led to historical wrongful convictions.
 The Police National Integrity Unit is responsible for monitoring and investigating police misconduct.

 International ranking

 New Zealand is regarded as having one of the lowest levels of corruption in the world.
-Transparency International's Corruption Perceptions Index scores 180 countries according to the perceived corruption of their public sector on a scale from 0 ("highly corrupt") to 100 ("very clean").
-Those countries are then ranked by their score; the country ranked first is perceived to have the most honest public sector.
-In the 2024 Index, New Zealand earned the fourth-highest score worldwide at 83.
-In the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) New Zealand's was the second-best score, after Singapore.
+Transparency International's 2025 Corruption Perceptions Index scored 182 countries according to the perceived corruption of their public sector on a scale from 0 ("highly corrupt") to 100 ("very clean").
+Those countries were then ranked by their score; the country ranked first was perceived to have the most honest public sector.
+In the 2025 Index, New Zealand earned the fourth-highest score worldwide at 81.
+In the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, North Korea, South Korea, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, Vietnam) New Zealand's was the second-best score, after Singapore.